Bellemayre History, Family Crest & Coats of Arms

 Early History of the Bellemayre family

-Another 203 words (14 lines of text) covering the years 1214, 1588, 1666, and 1777 are included under the topic Early Bellemayre History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bellemayre research.
+Another 102 words (7 lines of text) covering the years 1214, 1588, 1666, and 1777 are included under the topic Early Bellemayre History in all our PDF Extended History products and printed products wherever possible.

 Bellemayre Spelling Variations